Worried about how many carbs in meatballs? Give these nearly carb free meatballs at try. They’re low carb, keto friendly, grain free, and gluten free!

 Meatballs are often made with oats, rice, or potatoes which are not low carb friendly.
-Although pork rinds are commonly used for low carb meatballs, they don’t provide the same texture as using breadcrumbs.
+Although pork rinds are commonly used for keto meatballs, they don’t provide the same texture as using breadcrumbs.

 After making the ham and cheese strata breakfast casserole, I was looking for a recipe to use up the crusts from the low carb quick bread slices.
-Since breadcrumbs are great in low carb meatballs, I broke the leftover crusts into small crumbs to make gluten free meatballs.
+Since breadcrumbs are great in low carb meatballs, I broke the leftover crusts into small crumbs to make some nearly carb free meatballs.

 When making meatballs or meatloaf, I don’t bother combining the ingredients in steps.
 I haven’t found that it makes much of a difference than just dumping everything in a large bowl and mixing until the ingredients are well combined.